ARM-software/SCP-firmware/doc/build_system.md

 can be defined in a platform specific fmw_arch.h file and adding this file in product/*/include directory.

+## Agent Logical Domain

+When building a firmware and its dependencies, the `BUILD_HAS_AGENT_LOGICAL_DOMAIN` parameter controls whether SCMI agents can have their relative view on system resources exposed by SCMI protocols.

 ## Performance Plugin Handler

 /* TODO */